 As the name of this app suggests, it is designed for parents to “talk” with one another electronically.
 It also timestamps all communications—including when parents send communications and when the other parent reads them.
 If necessary, the information contained in the app can be used in court.

 Do you have questions about parental responsibilities?
 One of the experienced Chicago child custody lawyers at our firm can discuss parenting plans and other aspects of co-parenting with you today.
-Contact the Arami Law Office to learn more about how our family law attorneys can help.
+Contact Arami Law, Inc. to learn more about how our family law attorneys can help.